push-chain/push-chain-remix-workshop/PushChain/4-utility-functions-js/README.md

   - `address`: `string`
   - `deployed`: `boolean`

-## Configuration

-- Ensure `@pushchain/core` is installed and available.
-No RPC or factory address configuration is required for these utilities.

 ## References

 - Docs: <a href="https://pushchain.github.io/push-chain-website/pr-preview/pr-1067/docs/chain/build/utility-functions/#convert-executor-address-to-origin-account" target="_blank">Utility Functions → Convert Executor Address to Origin Account</a>